grayman380/Secure-Messaging-Application/README.md

 ## How it works
 ### General Outline
-In order to talk to someone, both clients must request to chat with each other so it is impossible to spam a unique ID without them also wanting to chat.
+In order to talk to someone, both clients must request to chat with each other so it is impossible to spam a unique ID without them also requesting to chat.

 ### Server.py
 In order for a connection to be made, a computer or server needs to be running the Server.py file.
 This program facilitates the connections and provides a facade of security, seperating the users and keeping anonymity.
 The server holds a database of logins, as well as it's public and private keys.